First time candidates make mistakes, and it is because we expect them that we can take steps to minimize them.

 Resumes rarely win campaigns.

 A candidate needs to suspend somewhat of what brought you to the dance – the ego.
-A candidates need to position smack dab in the middle of what the voters want.
+Candidates need to position smack dab in the middle of what the voters want.

 Winning the Argument is NOT the same as winning the Election